ffotm/simon-game/README.md

 # Simon Game

-The **Simon Game** is a simple memory-based web game where players must repeat an increasingly long sequence of colors and sounds.
+The **Simon Game** is a simple memory-based web/Robotics game where players must repeat an increasingly long sequence of colors and sounds.
 It tests focus, memory, and reflexes — all within an engaging and minimal interface.

 ## Features